-All assets, rights, obligations and liabilities which, immediately before the coming into operation of this Act were owned or held by the Central Bank or any person against the Central Bank under the repealed Acts, on the coming into operation of this Act, continue as assets, rights and liabilities of the Central Bank as reestablished and continuing under this Act without the need for any conveyance, transfer, assignment or assurance.
+All assets, rights, obligations and liabilities which, immediately before the coming into operation of this Act were owned or held by the Central Bank or any person against the Central Bank under the repealed Acts, on the coming into operation of this Act, continue as assets, rights and liabilities of the Central Bank as re-established and continuing under this Act without the need for any conveyance, transfer, assignment or assurance.

-111. CONTINUATION OF CONTRACTS.
+111. Continuation of contracts.

-All contracts and agreements entered into, made with or addressed to the Central Bank under the repealed Act are, to the extent that they were immediately before coming into operation of this Act, binding on and of full force and effect against or in favour of the Central Bank, and shall on the coming into operation of this Act to continue against the Central Bank as re-established and continuing under this Act.
+All contracts and agreements entered into, made with or addressed to the Central Bank under the repealed Act are, to the extent that they were immediately before coming into operation of this Act, binding on and of full force and effect against or in favour of the Central Bank, and shall on the coming into operation of this Act to continue against the Central Bank as reestablished and continuing under this Act.

-112. CONTINUATION OF BOARD AND STAFF.
+112. Continuation of Board and staff.

+(1) The persons who, immediately before the coming into operation of the amended Section 15(1)(b) held the position of Governor, shall, on the coming into operation of the amended Section 15(1)(b), notwithstanding the appointment process set out in this Act, be subject to the term limits set out in Section 15(1) as amended.

+(1A) If that term limits under Section 15(1) have been exceeded, new appointments shall be made by the Head of State, acting on advice, such appointments to be made as expeditiously as possible.

+(1B) For any existing Deputy Governor, the appointment process of Section 19 shall apply and any existing Deputy Governors shall re-apply for the position.

+(1C) If the term limits under Section 15(1) have been exceeded, or if a Deputy Governor is not reappointed under new Section 19, the Governor or Deputy Governors will have any salary, remuneration or benefits paid from the ending of their term through to the original ending of the term.

+(1D) In the circumstance of the term limits being exceeded, Section 18(4) shall not apply.

-- (1) The persons who, immediately before the coming into operation of this Act, held the position of Governor and Deputy Governor under the repealed Act, shall, on the coming into operation of this Act, notwithstanding the appointment process set out in this Act continue to hold office as the Governor and Deputy Governor respectively, and on the same terms and conditions. - (2) Subject to Subsection (3), a person who, immediately before the coming into operation of this Act held an office or appointment under the repealed Act, shall, on the coming into operation of this Act, continue to hold a similar office or appointment under this Act - - (a) on the same terms and conditions; and - (b) with all entitlements which had accrued to that person prior to the repeal of the repealed Act. - (3) The Board of the Central Bank under the repealed Act shall continue as the Board of the Central Bank re-established and continuing under this Act until such time as a new Board is selected in accordance with the provisions of this Act.
+(2) Subject to Subsection (3), a person who, immediately before the coming into operation of this Act held an office or appointment under the repealed Act, shall, on the coming into operation of this Act, continue to hold a similar office or appointment under this Act-

-I hereby certify that the above is a fair print of the Central Banking Act 2000 which has been made by the National Parliament.

-Clerk of the National Parliament.

-I hereby certify that the Central Banking Act 2000 was made by the National Parliament on 29 March 2000 by an absolute majority in accordance with the Constitution.

-Speaker of the National Parliament.
+- (a) on the same terms and conditions; and - (b) with all entitlements which had accrued to that person prior to the repeal of the repealed Act.

+(3) The terms of all current members of the Board of the Central Bank shall lapse and a new Board be appointed at the earliest possible time with the amended provisions of this Act.